 This solution complements solution#25 in TR 23.754 adopted for normative work for UAV location tracking.

 This solution addresses Key Issue #5 requirement on linkability and trackability attacks on UAV by preventing the exposure of sensitive UAV information to unauthorized entities during location tracking procedures.
-UAV information provided in response to location tracking request includes one or more UAV identitifier (3GPP UAV ID, CAA-level UAV ID) and geographical location.
+UAV information provided in response to location tracking request includes one or more UAV identifier (3GPP UAV ID, CAA-level UAV ID) and geographical location.

 The "fake USS/UTM" issue from Key Issue #1 is addressed as follows: USS/UTM is authenticated by UAVF (UAS NF) using aviation domain provisioned certificates.
 USS/UTM address is provided by UE or by a trusted resolution function (using the CAA-level UAV ID provided by the UAV).

 This solution addresses Key Issue #4 requirement on location tracking authorization by checking that the USS/UTM making the location request is authorized for such request (i.e., has been associated with the UAV during UUAA).
-For location tracking of a set of UAVs in a given geographical area (i.e., "uknown" UAV tracking mode), the AMF and/or UAVF (aka UAS NF) performs a filtering of the relevant UAVs in the area to only send information about UAVs that have been associated with the USS/UTM.
+For location tracking of a set of UAVs in a given geographical area (i.e., "unknown" UAV tracking mode), the AMF and/or UAVF (aka UAS NF) performs a filtering of the relevant UAVs in the area to only send information about UAVs that have been associated with the USS/UTM.

 6.13 Solution #13: Authorisation of UAV/UAVC when connected to EPS